NATURE OF WORK

 REQUIRED EXPERIENCE AND TRAINING

-Graduation from high school or equivalent recognized certification; two(2) years of Storekeeper experience, which must have included experience in computerized purchasing, inventory and cost control; or any equivalent combination of relevant training and experience.
+Two(2) years of Storekeeper experience, which must have included experience in computerized purchasing, inventory and cost control; or any equivalent combination of relevant training and experience.

 FLSA Status: Non-Exempt